Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 It takes approximately 12 years of school to become a psychiatrist and become certified by the American Board of Psychiatry and Neurology (ABPN) if you want to work in the US.

-Many US colleges offer a pre-med track to help future psychiatrists get the education they need.
-You can talk with your academic advisor to help find the right program for you.
+You must earn a bachelor’s degree to prepare for med school.
+Many colleges offer a pre-med track to help future psychiatrists get the education they need.
+You can talk with your academic advisor to help find the right program.
+For additional support, medical school application assistance from Inspira Advantage helps students gain admission to top medical schools in the US.

 The next step is to sit for the Medical College Admissions Test (MCAT).
 Some medical schools have minimum requirements for MCAT scores.
 Achieving a high score can help you become a more competitive applicant.